Yuhan-Fei/SMRTnet/README.md

 ```
-You can run **interpret.ipynb** after executing the command above to plot the binding site results, and display the final results as below:
+You can run [interpret.ipynb](./interpret.ipynb) after executing the command above to plot the binding site results as below:

 <p align="center"><img src="figs/demo4.png" width=60% /></p>